 Each year we evaluate each NEO's performance for the completed year and assign an individual performance rating.
-Our chief executive officer, with respect to each executive other than himself and our executive chairman, prepares a subjective, written evaluation based on his assessment of the executive's performance.
+Our chief executive officer, with respect to each executive other than himself, prepares a subjective, written evaluation based on his assessment of the executive's performance.
 The evaluation includes an assessment of each NEO's performance against his or her pre-defined individual goals.
-This process leads to an overall individual performance rating and a recommendation by our chief executive officer to the compensation and talent strategy committee with respect to each NEO, other than himself and our executive chairman, as to:
+This process leads to an overall individual performance rating and a recommendation by our chief executive officer to the compensation and talent strategy committee with respect to each NEO, other than himself, as to: